dotnet/msbuild/documentation/general/workloads/workload-clean.md

 # Workload Clean

 ## Introduction & Background
-`dotnet workload clean` is a command that was designed in .NET 8.
+`dotnet workload clean` is a command designed in .NET 8.

-Sometimes if uninstalls are interrupted, or other unknown issues occur, workload packs can become orphaned on a developer machine.
+Sometimes if uninstalls are interrupted or other unknown issues occur, workload packs can become orphaned on a developer machine.
-Customers have reported many broken states -- some with their manifest files, others because of potential orphaned packs.
+Customers have reported many broken states -- some with their manifest files, others because of the potential orphaned pack(s).
-These orphaned packs that the SDK did not correctly remove can reside on the file system directly, or in the registry as garbage registry keys.
+These orphaned packs that the SDK did not correctly remove can reside on the file system directly or in the registry as garbage registry keys.

 The point of this command is to help users:
 - Clean up residue on their system, saving disk space.
-- Help potentially restore their machine into a working state with workloads.
+- Help potentially restore their machine to a working state with workloads.

-We considered `workload clean` as an option to "clean" or restore manifests to known SDK states, however, because of the existence of `workload repair`, we decided that has poor UX and can be done in that command.
+We considered `workload clean` as an option to "clean" or restore manifests to known SDK states; however, because of the existence of `workload repair`, we decided that is poor UX and can be done in that command.

 ## Command Spec

 `dotnet workload clean`:

 Runs workload [garbage collection](https://github.com/dotnet/designs/blob/main/accepted/2021/workloads/workload-installation.md#workload-pack-installation-records-and-garbage-collection) for either file-based or MSI-based workloads.
-Under this mode, garbage collection behaves as normally, cleaning only the orphaned packs themselves, and not their records.
-This means it will clean up orphaned packs from uninstalled versions of the .NET SDK, or packs where installation records for the pack no longer exist.
+Under this mode, garbage collection behaves as normal, cleaning only the orphaned packs themselves and not their records.
+This means it will clean up orphaned packs from uninstalled versions of the .NET SDK or packs where installation records for the pack no longer exist.
-This will only impact packs of feature bands below or at the current feature band number of the SDK running `workload clean`, as the overall workload pack structural design may change in later versions.
+This will only impact packs of feature bands below, or at the current feature band number of the SDK running `workload clean`, as the overall workload pack structural design may change in later versions.

 Lists all Visual Studio Workloads installed on the machine and warns that they must be uninstalled via Visual Studio instead of the .NET SDK CLI.
 This is to provide clarity as to why some workloads are not cleaned/uninstalled after running `dotnet workload clean`.